Yaqeen Welfare Foundation

 “Whoever has the means to offer a sacrifice but does not do so — let him not come near our place of prayer.”
 (Ibn Majah)

-That is not a gentle suggestion.
 That is a serious warning.
-If you have the means — this is not optional.
+If you have the means — this is not a choice.

 Final Thought